Marvy247/LoopGuard/README.md

 Reactive and callback contracts need constant funding with REACT or native tokens to stay active.
 Without this, they become inactive, especially when tracking high-volume events.
 Developers are forced to manually monitor and top up contracts, leading to downtime and missed events.

-Reactivate automates this process.
+ReactFeed automates this process.
 It deploys monitoring and funding contracts that track events, check balances, and refill when needed.
 If a contract becomes inactive, coverDebt() is triggered to restore it.
 This makes Reactive contracts self-sustaining, reliable, and production-ready.

 ---